geoant1/exploring_replay/README.md

 The repository is structured as follows:
 - `paper/code` contains all models and maze configurations
 - - `paper/code/bandit` contains code for the bandit simulations
-  - `paper/code/maze` contains code for the Tolman maze simulations
+  - `paper/code/maze` contains code for the Tolman maze simulations.
+There is also a jupyter notebook `demo.ipynb` which shows how to run the code as well as the expected output.
   - `paper/code/mazes` contains maze configurations
 - `paper/figures_code` contains scripts which can be run to generate the data and any individual figure in the manuscript.
 Each individual figure has its own folder.
-Note that the figures were additionally assembled using Inkscape.
+Note that the figures were additionally assembled using Inkscape

 # Software requirements
 ## OS requirements
 The code was developed and tested on Linux Manjaro (5.10.186-1)
 ## Python dependencies
-All the code was written in `Python 3.9.5` with the following external packages:
+All the code was written in `Python 3.9.7` with the following external packages:
 ```
 numpy
 matplotlib